 Lynch was a big believer in a simple P/E ratio to spot value.
 Lynch would start his search for companies with a P/E Ratio below the industry average.

 But obviously, just a low P/E Ratio is hardly a reason to buy a stock.
 You need to dig deeper.
 Why is the stock priced low?
 Is it a poor performer?
 Or is it just neglected?
-Lynch loved to look for companies that were neglected, but controls its market.
+Lynch loved to look for companies that were neglected, but who controlled their market.

 Lynch would also factor in a company’s growth rate and dividend yield with the company’s P/E Ratio.